-The use of message tracing does not increase access costs on the business side, and it only needs to ensure that this feature is supported by the client SDK version.
-After a message is sent or received normally, relevant properties of the message can be queried on the MQ console.
+The use of message tracing does not bring additional access costs to the service provider, but you must ensure that the client SDK version supports this feature.
+After a message is sent or received normally, you can query the message by the message attribute in the RocketMQ console.

-Select Message Tracing in the left-side navigation pane of the MQ console, select the region, and click the New Query button in the top right corner.
+In the left-side navigation pane of the RocketMQ console, choose Message Tracing.
+On the page that is displayed, click Create Query Task in the upper-right corner.

 Depending on the task status, you can choose to view the trace or delete the query task.